Data backup & Storage

 You are responsible for managing, backing up and storing your own data.
 There are several locations you can use to store data at UCT.

-The F: and G: network drives are the most suitable locations for important or confidential UCT documents as ICTS secures these drives and takes regular backups.
-You are the only person who can see what is saved on your F: drive, making it ideal to save your personal, confidential files.
-Folders on this drive can be allocated either to specific users or to teams.
+The F: (only available to UCT students) and G: network drives are the most suitable locations for important or confidential UCT documents as ICTS secures these drives and makes regular backups.
+You are the only person who can see what is saved on your F: drive, making it ideal to save your personal and confidential files.
+Folders on the G: drive can be allocated either to specific users or to teams.
 If you work with confidential information such as patient files or financial information, we recommend that you use the G: drive to save this information.

 Data backup isn't as complicated as you may think.
 In just five steps, you can ensure that your digital assets are safe and sound